joshuang321/win32/README.md

 A simple program to list the information of the window for people still willing to write GUIs using unmanaged code.

 ## client
 A simple concept to create a server-client relationship between two different processes running on two different languages.
-A multi-linguistical layer form between C# and Python, tied together with C/C++ Python Extension and dllexport subroutines and functions using Win32.
+A multi-linguistical layer form between C# and C/C++, tied together with C/C++ dllexport subroutines and functions using Win32.